-Nobody ever said that delayed gratification would be fun.
-In fact, when I started my journey to paying off my student loans I was told it would be REALLY hard to watch everyone around me increase their “quality of life” with new cars, houses, and clothes while I dug myself out of the hole I had put myself in.
+No one ever said that delayed gratification would be fun.
+In fact, when I started my journey to paying off my student loans, I was told it would be REALLY hard to watch everyone around me increase their “quality of life” with new cars, houses, and clothes while I dug myself out of a hole I had put myself in.

-The key is that I knew I was doing the right things financially, so everything seemed easy.
+The key is that I knew I was doing the right things financially, so everything seemed easy, or at least worthwhile.

-Now that I’ve started to build wealth instead of pay down debt, I am facing different challenges that are proving to be way more complicated and have bigger implications for the rest of my life than what I was doing with my student loans a year ago.
-I’m trying to figure out the BEST way to invest and grow the cash that I’ve put away, and I’m realizing that there isn’t a clear answer or path to success.
-In short, I don’t want to screw it up – that’s not how I roll.
+Now that I've started to build wealth instead of pay down debt, I am facing different challenges that are proving to be way more complicated and have bigger implications for the rest of my life than what I was doing with my student loans just three years ago.
+I'm trying to figure out the BEST way to invest and grow the cash that I've put away, and I'm realizing that there isn't a clear answer or path to success.
+In short, I don't want to screw it up– that's not how I roll.

 Before I go on, if you are reading this and thinking: “Oh great, some entitled kid complaining about having too much money.” – The back button is at the top left corner of your screen.
 I'm trying to have a conversation with the people who want to do what I'm doing.

-As I’ve started a new path towards building wealth, I’ve realized that there are three important things to consider after you become debt free:
+As I've started a new path towards building wealth, I've realized that there are four important things to consider as you start life after debt:

 1. How wealthy do you want to be?

 This is HUGE.
 It's pretty tough to hit a target that you can't see.
 You need to decide what level of wealth you want to achieve and why you want to achieve that goal.
 I've seen a lot of bloggers and people on Twitter who want to retire early.
 That's cool.
 I'm a freak who actually likes working, and I think I would be bored if I wasn't creating something, helping people, learning, etc.